Stop Weeds Before They Seed Again

 Mulching and Bed Maintenance in Baton Rouge for beds with thinning mulch and visible weed pressure

 Mulch selection considers durability in humid conditions.
 Hardwood and pine bark mulches break down slower than cheaper blends and hold color longer under Louisiana sun.
 The crew applies mulch at a depth that retains soil moisture, regulates root temperature, and creates a barrier against weed seeds without smothering plant stems.
 Bed edges are re-cut with a blade edger so mulch stays contained and grass does not creep into planted areas.
+For commercial properties, services can be scheduled to maintain a consistently neat appearance with minimal disruption to business operations.

 What Homeowners Ask About Mulch and Bed Work